 We provide reduced-rate Reiki, Biomat, Aromatouch, Whole Wellness Coaching, and Wellness Consultations at the individual's convenience, as well as monthly classes and gatherings at our office less than 3 miles from the New London Subase.
 Some sessions are also available over Skype, Zoom, or the telephone.

-We work at a reduced rate and on a sliding scale depending on rank, and family size.
-Finances should never get in the way of health and happiness.
+We work at a reduced rate, because finances should never get in the way of health and happiness.

 Why do we do it?

 About 20% of those who served in Iraq and Afghanistan have PTSD.
 Less than 50% will seek treatment.
 Out of the half that seek treatment, only half of them get "minimally adequate" treatment (2008 RAND study)